 Try these mitered corners in a small reusable gift wrap

 go ahead and try your mitered corner in a project!
-Grab a free copy of the smallest Tsuno Tie Bag and start sewing up your scraps and learn new use new techniques like mitered corners and French seams
+Sign up for the neswletter and get a free copy of the smallest Tsuno Tie Bag and start sewing up your scraps and learn new use new techniques like mitered corners and French seams

 PS: looking for a fun and free sewing project?
 Sign up to the newsletter for aof the smallest Tsuno Tie Bag and sew up some scraps.
 If you sign up you also get access to the free printable swatch library, sewing project planner and a few other handy templates.
 You'll receive the files in your welcome mail :)